Maronite Chronicle

 The Maronite Chronicle is an anonymous annalistic chronicle in the Syriac language completed shortly after 664.
 It is so named because its author appears to have been a Maronite.
 It survives today only in a single damaged 8th- or 9th-century manuscript in London, British Library Add.
 17,216.
 Owing to the damage, portions of the chronicle are lost.

 The original Chronicle began with Creation and continued down to 664.
 It was written shortly after this date, since the author writes that there was no Arab attack in a particular region after 664 up to the present.
 The author shows the Maronites winning a debate with the Syrian Orthodox and is sympathetic to the Byzantines, whose victories over Abd al-Rahman ibn Khalid in Anatolia it dutifully reports.
-He must have been writing before the Council in Trullo (680), when the Maronites broke with the pro-Byzantine Melkites.
+He must have been writing before the Sixth Ecumenical Council (680–681), when the Maronites broke with the pro-Byzantine Melkites.